Percy Addleshaw

 Percy Addleshaw (1866 in Bowdon, Cheshire – 1916) was an English barrister and writer.

 A graduate of Christ Church, Oxford, Addleshaw was called to the bar in 1893.
 He was an admirer and friend of Roden Noel.
-He wrote articles, poems and reviews for various publications and, under the pseudonym of Percy Hemingway published Out of Egypt, a volume of short stories (1894) and The Happy Wanderer and other Poems (1895).
+He wrote articles, poems and reviews for various publications and, under the pseudonym of Percy Hemingway published Out of Egypt, a volume of short stories (1894) and The Happy Wanderer and other verse.
+In 1920 a posthumous collection of verse was published with a lengthy introduction by Arundel Osborne, titled Last Verses.